Unsubscribing Made Easy: Understanding Email Unsubscribe Law Canons

 - We require all emails to have unsubscribe links in the footers.

-- If you’re thinking about security protocols, you should know that all our clients have implemented SPF, DKIM, and DMARC on their domains — it’s mandatory to have these in place before they can send a single email.
+- All our clients have implemented email authentication protocols such as SPF, DKIM, and DMARC on their domains; it’s mandatory to have these in place before they can send a single email.

-- It’s not just about clean practices; we also have tools like Evergreen Flash Sales and Gamification that can send your engagement rates and conversion rates through the roof.
+- It’s not just about clean practices; we also have tools like Evergreen Flash Sales and Gamification that can send your email engagement rates and email marketing conversion rates through the roof.

 - Our Tag Manager and Goals features ensure you control the customer’s journey at all times — they won’t receive a single unnecessary email with our powerful automation in place.